vinckr/site/src/markdown/pages/reviews.md

 #### [Moonfall](https://www.imdb.com/title/tt5834426/): 3
 <details><summary markdown="span">➜ click for full Moonfall review.</summary>

-If you enjoy apocalyptic movies (uh like most other Emmerich movies) and conspiracy theories I can recommend it.
+If you enjoy apocalyptic movies (uh, like most other Emmerich movies) and conspiracy theories I can recommend it.
-I love everything about the moon so i had to watch this.
+I love everything about the moon so I had to watch this.
 This movie is so full of tropes it made it hard to watch at times.
 Some convoluted family relations and characters I did not care to follow, but John Bradley saved it for me.
-We learn that anyone can fly and operate a spaceshuttle under any conditions with some helpful comments by a pro.
+We learn that anyone can fly and operate a space shuttle under any conditions with some helpful comments by a pro.
 Watch it for the destruction and great visuals - the rest is a bit meh.
-People who care about space realism will probably get very mad watching this.
+People who care about realism in science fiction will probably get very mad watching this.

 should have been on the soundtrack: https://www.youtube.com/watch?v=I9MZNEXrElw